Wattamolla to Eagle Rock

 Whale breaching

 Birdwatchers too are attracted by the variety of species here.
-We saw rainbow lorikeets, kookabuuars, wattlebirds, New Holland honeyeaters and silvereyes, We also spotted a wedge-tailed eagle heading would you believe, to Eagle Rock.
+We saw rainbow lorikeets, kookaburras, wattlebirds, New Holland honeyeaters and silvereyes.
+We also spotted a wedge-tailed eagle heading would you believe, to Eagle Rock.
 There are many other birds to be found here, in the scrub or near the water.
-The Birds of Providential Point self-guided walking tour is a useful resource from the NSW National Parks and Wildlife Service that will tell you more.
+If you’re interested, the Birds of Providential Point self-guided walking tour is a useful resource from the NSW National Parks and Wildlife Service that will tell you more.

 History